quasilyte/goism/docs/translation_spec.md

 # Translation spec

-This document describes design decisions that affect either **Go spec confirmity** or **Emacs Lisp experience**.
+This document describes design decisions and implementation limitations that affect either **Go spec confirmity** or **Emacs Lisp experience**.

 ## Abbreviations and conventions

-`Go->Emacs Lisp` translated code is called `GE` inside this document for brevity.
+`Go`->`Emacs Lisp` translated code is called `GE` inside this document for brevity.

 `Emacs Lisp` here spelled as `Elisp` for the same reason